Primordial Black Hole signatures from femtolensing and spectral fringe of Gamma Ray Bursts: Formalism of Femtolensing

-which cause a phase shift $\Delta \phi=\omega\Delta t$ where $\omega$ is the angular frequency of photon.
-If the travel time of the split rays can't be distinguished by the detector, then the detector will get interfered image.
-So the intensity of the signal received by the detector will be magnified.
-This phenomenon will manifested in spectrum.
+which causes a phase shift $\Delta \phi=\omega\Delta t$, where $\omega$ is the angular frequency of the photon.
+If the arrival times of the split rays cannot be distinguished by the detector, then the detector will get an interference pattern.Consequently, the intensity of the signal received by the detector will be magnified.
+This phenomenon will be manifested in the spectrum.